spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 provider "google" {}
 ```

-{% hint style="info" %}
+!!! info
     Note that a lot of GCP resources require [`project`](https://www.terraform.io/docs/providers/google/guides/provider\_reference.html#project-1)identifier too, so if you don't specify a default in your provider, you will need to pass it to each individual resource that requires it.
-{% endhint %}

 You can customize the list of [OAuth scopes](https://developers.google.com/identity/protocols/googlescopes) that the token is granted when it's generated.
 When you're setting up your GCP integration through the web UI, we suggest the following list of scopes: